How to Reverse the Effects of Poor Posture

 Can’t help slouching at your desk on the daily?
 It’s not too late to save your posture!

-With COVID19, ergonomics has gone out the window for many as they may not have the resources to purchase the products needed to safely work at a home desk all day.
-When not on video calls, some clients and patients have mentioned they are lounging on the couch or sitting on a comfy chair to do their work, often in an ultimately uncomfortable position.
+With a massive shift in work spaces and locations over the last few years, ergonomics has gone out the window for many as they may not have the resources to purchase the products needed to safely work at a home desk all day and/or perhaps are now working from around the globe in various setups (some great, some not so great).
+When not on video calls, some of our clients and patients have mentioned they are lounging on the couch or sitting on a comfy chair to do their work, often in an ultimately uncomfortable and sedentary position.

 At the end of the day, it all comes down to poor posture and the ripple effect it has on the rest of the body.
-As it took some time for this hump to appear over the years from poor posture, so too will it be to reverse it.
-But it can be done.
+It takes time for the body to shift and "humps" often appear over the years from poor posture, stress and fatigue.
+Although the speed of reversing poor posture does vary for each person, the good thing is it can be done.

 What is Kyphosis?

 It’s primarily forward head posture and hyper-extension of the upper neck region.
 It creates fatty deposit tissues at the base of the neck into the thoracic area of the spine and also results in loss of natural curvature of the spine.
 Let us remember that each nerve is connected to specific functions of the body, and once a nerve is under stress with altered posture or a subluxation, so is everything that nerve is connected to.

 Like everything with the physical body, if one area is affected, it can affect the structural integrity of other parts of the body, like a sunken chest that results in shallow breath.

 What can you do to reverse the effects of poor posture and kyphosis?

 This tip is simple.
 Not only is drinking water good for you, staying hydrated means you’ll be getting up more often to walk to the bathroom - a win-win!